 - 15 oz can chickpeas drained & rinsed

-- 1 cup cilantro chopped (or parsley or green onion)
+- 1 cup fresh cilantro chopped (or green onion or parsley)

-- To make the cauliflower rice, break your cauliflower into florets and using a veggie bullet, or food processor, shred to a rice consistency.
-If using a food processor, work in batches so that you do not over process the cauliflower.
+- To make your cauliflower rice, break your cauliflower into florets and using a veggie bullet, or food processor, shred to a rice consistency, using the shredder attachment.
+Set aside.

-- In a small bowl, combine all the peanut sauce ingredients and mix until well incorporated and set aside.
+- Add all the peanut sauce ingredients in a small bowl and mix until well combined, set aside.

-- In a large skillet or wok, sauté the onion, carrots and peppers with a tablespoon or two of water, until softened.
-Approx 5 minutes.
-Then add the cauliflower rice, chickpeas, snow peas, salt and pepper, to taste, and sauté an additional 3-5 minutes, until slightly reduced, but do not over cook.
-The veggies taste best when still tender.
+- In a large skillet or wok, sauté the onion, carrots and peppers with two tablespoons of water, until softened, approx 5 minutes.
+Then add the cauliflower rice, chickpeas and snow peas and sauté an additional 3-4 minutes, until slightly reduced without over cooking.

-- Turn off the heat, and stir in the cilantro and peanut sauce.
-Mix well and serve sprinkled with sesame seeds, if using.
+- Turn off the heat, add the cilantro and peanut sauce and mix well.
+Serve sprinkled with sesame seeds and extra cilantro, if desired.